DorianMaliszewski/spring-boot-zuul-eureka/README.md

 - `docker-compose up` optionnaly you can add `-d` option for detached mode.
 - Wait launching
 - Go to `http://localhost:8761` to see eureka interface
-- Wait a little, zuul need to synchronized services in eureka (about 1 or 2 minutes)
+- Wait a little, zuul need to synchronize services with eureka (about 1 or 2 minutes)
 - Go to `http://localhost:8080/rest/hello-service/**` to access the hello service
 - Go to `http://localhost:8080/rest/post-service/**` to access the post service
 - To improve service instance : `docker-compose scale hello-service=4`